 If an ensemble is to play, Michelle will schedule a rehearsal, and will oversee all details involving the music and musicians.
 Our ensembles always rehearse for every event.
 This exceeds the industry norm.
 If any requested music is challenging to play, musicians receive the sheet music before the rehearsal, so they can learn their parts in advance.
 Our policies and procedures ensure that our clients receive well-prepared wedding music of the highest quality.

-For outdoor events or venues without a piano, Michelle can provide a piano keyboard (specifications) with amplifier (specifications).
+For outdoor events or venues without a piano, Michelle can provide a Roland RD-300SX piano keyboard and a Roland KC-150 amplifier.
 The engager is to provide a long enough grounded (three-prong) electrical cord to reach the nearest functioning electrical outlet.